tech-greedy/singularity/README.md

 1. When dealing with lots of small files, CPU usage increases while generation speed decreases
 2. When using S3 bucket public as the dataset, the Internet Speed may become the bottleneck

+# Backup
+The repo `~/.singularity` or the folder specified by `SINGULARITY_PATH` contains all state of the service.
+To backup, simply backup the repo folder.

 # FAQ and common issues
 ### Does it work on Windows
 Only Deal Preparation works and Indexing works on Windows.